CosmicElodie/heigvd-pro-b-02/README.md

 ## Build and install
 	Choose only one of the following installation steps depending on your needs.
-	The "whithout maven installation" is the easyest one, one nodejs is needed.
+	The "whithout maven installation" is the easyest one, only nodejs is needed.

 ### Standard installation (maven needed)